The Beachwood Protocol

-At Beachwood clients do not ride horses or take care of them; the emphasis is on curative not palliative care.
-Nor does the Center use rescue or donated horses, but requires selected European breeds, bred for the strength and intelligence required for the intricate levels of dressage competition.
+At Beachwood, clients do not ride horses or take care of them; the emphasis is on curative not palliative care.
+Nor does the Center use rescue or donated horses, but requires selected European breeds, bred since the 13th century, for the strength and intelligence required for war, and more recently the intricate levels of dressage competition.
 “It takes just as much time and effort to select a horse suitable for this work as it does for you to find a horse that you hope can reach Grand Prix in four to six years,” said Lynne.

 Phipps explains further.
 “A horse’s response is quite subtle.
 They move closer or farther away creating a safe space for themselves as the client feels and reacts to their own internal issues: with a horse one is never judged, shamed or embarrassed.”